rkulskis/jupytex/README.md

 If your tex compilation fails, you can use the `%%texdebug` magic command to display the output of `pdflatex` when compiling for debugging purposes.

+See https://rkulskis.github.io/enhanced-ope/jupytexmagic/Getting_Started.html for an example GitHub pages website using Jupytexmagic!

 # Current Limitations

 For some reason, the compilation does not work properly with JupyterNotebook;